 The Office of Juvenile Justice and Delinquency Prevention’s (OJJDP’s) Model Programs Guide contains information about evidence-based juvenile justice and youth prevention, intervention, and reentry programs.
 It is a resource for practitioners and communities about what works, what is promising, and what does not work in juvenile justice, delinquency prevention, and child protection and safety.

-MPG uses expert study reviewers and CrimeSolutions.gov’s program review process, scoring instrument, and evidence standards.
+The Model Programs Guide uses expert reviewers and CrimeSolutions.gov’s program review process, scoring instrument, and evidence standards.
 The two sites also share a common database of juvenile-related programs.
-When a user selects a program on MPG, the user will see the CrimeSolutions.gov profile open in a new window.
+Users who select a program on the Model Programs Guide will see the CrimeSolutions.gov profile open in a new window.

-MPG is an easy-to-use program database established to assist practitioners, policymakers, and communities in identifying and implementing programs that can make a difference in the lives of children and families.
-It addresses a range of issues including child victimization, substance abuse, youth violence, mental health and trauma, and gang activity.
+The Model Programs Guide is an easy-to-use program database that helps practitioners, policymakers, and communities identify and implement programs that can make a difference in the lives of children and families.
+It addresses a range of issues, including child victimization, substance abuse, youth violence, mental health and trauma, and gang activity.

-MPG is a widely recognized resource for valuable information on the effectiveness of many juvenile programs; however, the programs contained in MPG may not be appropriate for or meet the needs of all individuals and communities or for all circumstances.
-When selecting what will work best for you or your community, you should remain aware that the information in MPG is just one resource to consider among many.
+The Model Programs Guide is a widely recognized resource for valuable information on the effectiveness of many juvenile programs; however, the programs may not be appropriate for or meet the needs of all individuals and communities or for all circumstances.
+When selecting what will work best for you or your community, you should understand that the information in the Model Programs Guide is just one resource to consider among many.
 Read more: How To Use the Model Programs Guide.

 - The Model Programs Guide Program Review Process and Evidence Ratings